-For the full version you can download the Spring 2015 pdf.
-There is no charge for the pdf version, but we welcome donations towards the running costs of the Journal, so that we can continue to make the Dharma available to everyone.
+There is no charge for this, but we welcome donations towards the running costs of the Journal, so that we can continue to make the Dharma available to everyone.

 We also offer an e-book Kindle version, which can be bought from Amazon for just £2/$3.30 (prices approximate for each issue).
 70% of the price of the kindle version goes to support the OBC Journal.

 Link to US kindle version

 There is an old saying in Zen: “In the beginning, mountains are mountains and rivers are rivers; later on, mountains are not mountains and rivers are not rivers; and still later, mountains are mountains and rivers are rivers.”
 My own … Continue reading

 It is a basic human desire to seek happiness and satisfaction in our lives.
 The question we all face in life is how do we find this happiness and satisfaction?
 The way we answer that question is the way we … Continue reading

 In the early morning quiet, with an aching body and befuddled mind, I get out of bed.
 Groping around, taking care of early morning matters, still half asleep and scarcely aware of anything – tears well up; how can I … Continue reading

 I’m seventy seven and in ill health.
 This affected my posture in meditation until I changed it.
 I then realised that my apparent reluctance to alter my position had been due to pride; having sat with a straight unsupported back, … Continue reading